 Having defined swapping scores for nodes in a path, we propose a simple greedy strategy for choosing a swapping order, namely, \emph{swap with highest s-score first}.
 Here, the idea is to greedily select a node in the path where its swaps result in highest expected number of entanglements, and then, once swapped, update the path and continue with this strategy.

-We implement this greedy heuristic, which we call \texttt{GreedySwap}, in Algorithm~\ref{algo_greedyswap} below.
-Specifically, starting with the initial path $\mathcal{P}$, we (i) compute the s-scores of all the nodes (lines 2-4), (ii) find one node $s$ with the highest score to swap (lines 5-7), identify its left and right neighbors in $\mathcal{P}$ (lines 8-9), remove it from the path (line 10), (iii) find the entanglement distribution of the new logical link $(s^l,s^r)$, update entanglement distributions of the modified path and then go back to step (i) until there is no more node left to swap.
+We implement this greedy heuristic in Algorithm~\ref{algo_greedyswap}, which we call \texttt{GreedySwap}.
+Specifically, starting with the initial path $\mathcal{P}$, we (i) compute the s-scores of all the nodes (lines 2-4), (ii) find one node $s$ with the highest score to swap (lines 5-7, breaking ties by selecting, e.g., the one with the lowest index), identify its left and right neighbors $(s^l,s^r)$ in $\mathcal{P}$ (lines 8-9), remove node $s$ from the path (line 10), (iii) find the entanglement distribution of the new logical link $(s^l,s^r)$, update entanglement distributions of the modified path and then go back to step (i) until there is no more node left to swap.
 Note that after swapping at node $s$, only {s-scores} of its left and right neighbors $(s^l,s^r)$ according to the swapping order need to be updated; these neighbors can be different from immediate neighbors in the physical topology.
 We employ this fact in updating entanglement distributions of the path (lines 12-17).
 Thus, compared to Algorithm~\ref{algo_ENT} which takes $(n-1)$ \texttt{SWAP} calls, \texttt{GreedySwap} incurs no more than $3(n-1)$ calls.
 As a result, both algorithms have similar runtime complexity, i.e., \texttt{GreedySwap} enjoys all efficient approximations developed in section~\ref{subsec_eval_ENT}.

 Note that being a greedy heuristic, Algorithm~\ref{algo_greedyswap} can sometimes provide suboptimal orders instead.
 We leave a rigorous analysis for future work, but provide here a simple example showing when it can or cannot find an optimal order.